aerogear/aerogear-digger/README.md

 ## Clients

-Use one of the clients bellow to interact with the digger jenkins api.
+Use one of the clients below to interact with the digger jenkins api.

 - Node.js command line client and library: https://github.com/aerogear/aerogear-digger-node-client